kubernetes/kubernetes/docs/user-guide/docker-cli-to-kubectl.md

 10.240.63.110 - - [14/Jul/2015:01:09:02 +0000] "GET / HTTP/1.1" 200 612 "-" "curl/7.26.0" "-"
 ```

-Now's a good time to mention slight difference between pods and containers; by default pods will not terminate if their process's exit.
+Now's a good time to mention slight difference between pods and containers; by default pods will not terminate if their processes exit.
 Instead it will restart the process.
 This is similar to the docker run option `--restart=always` with one major difference.
 In docker, the output for each invocation of the process is concatenated but for Kubernetes, each invokation is separate.
 To see the output from a prevoius run in Kubernetes, do this:

 ```console
 $ kubectl logs --previous nginx-app-zibvs